ngaskill/liferay-docs-dxp-cloud/user/articles/04-using-the-liferay-dxp-service/01-intro.markdown

 ## Hotfixes

 To apply hotfixes, add the hotfix ZIP file to the `hotfix` folder.
-When you deploy this change, the hotfix is applied to your application.
+Use the following folder structure:

     liferay
     ├── hotfix